great-expectations/great_expectations/docs/docusaurus/docs/tutorials/quickstart/quickstart.md

 :::note Great Expectations Cloud

-This quickstart introduces you to the open source Python and command line version of Great Expectations.
+This quickstart introduces you to the open source Python version of Great Expectations.
 A Cloud interface will soon be available to simplify collaboration between data teams and domain experts.

 If you're interested in participating in the Great Expectations Cloud Beta program, or you want to receive progress updates, [**sign up for the Beta program**](https://greatexpectations.io/cloud).